cosbi-research/beesl/README.md

 # Usage

-While this is a research product, the quality reached by the system makes it suitable to be used in real settings for [event detection](#event-detection-prediction) and [training new models](#training-a-new-model) of your own.
+While this is a research product, the quality reached by the system makes it suitable to be used in real research settings for [event detection](#event-detection-prediction) and [training new models](#training-a-new-model) of your own.

 ## Event extraction (prediction)

-In order to detect biomedical events in your texts, run:
+In order to detect biomedical events, run:
 ```
 python predict.py $PATH_TO_MODEL $INPUT_FILE $OUTPUT_FILE --device $DEVICE
 ```